fomightez/UGENE_help/Converting UGENE sequences to Serial Cloner.md

 Sadly, you have to do them one by one.
 I have not found a way to selected all of them at once.

 - Adjust the names of the features as you see fit.
 (Serial Cloner is taking the first part of the text that was in the notes and appending it to the type of feature and so the names may not be as you'd like upon import.
-I may develop a script to automatically adjust this ahead of time by altering the `.gb` file just prior to the current step #3.)
+I have developed a script to automatically adjust this ahead of time by altering the `.gb` file just prior to the current step #3.
+I also plan to host a webserver version of this helpful aid soon.
+Please look into one of these options if you are doing this a lot.)

 ## Step 5: Save as Serial Cloner '.xdna' format and clean up